WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

         +-----------+     +---------+

         ```
-        - What if a carpenter buys a table saw
+        - What if a carpenter buys a table saw.
-        - This design is not open for extension (must change carpenter code)
+        - This design is not open for extension (must change carpenter code).
-        - Solution: add an abstraction
+        - Solution: add an abstraction.
         ```
         +-----------+     +-----+
         | Carpenter |◆--->| Saw |